MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

 1. Under **Connect to a record**, select a record to connect the email or meeting to.

-    - Select a suggested record: the Sales app uses AI to suggest accounts and opportunities that are related to contacts in the activity.
+    - Select a suggested record: Sales app uses AI to suggest accounts and opportunities that are related to contacts in the activity.
 Some suggestions for opportunities are provided only when the email or meeting content is in English.

     - Search for a record to select: Use the search box to find and connect to a record of any type that your administrator added to the Sales app.